-

 The Rails routes.rb API is one of the most unnecessarily obscure parts of Rails.
 Using keywords like

-add very little value and mean that you have to open a terminal window and run a command in order to fully understand what's happening.
-Given that defining a route is conceptually a very straightforward task which only requires a single line of code per route, it doesn't make sense not to just keep theroutes.rb
+resourcesandcollectionadd very little value and mean that you have to open a terminal window and run a command in order to fully understand what's happening.
+Given that defining a route is conceptually a very straightforward task which only requires a single line of code per route, it doesn't make sense not to just keep theroutes.rbfile simple so that new developers can just look at it to understand what's happening (as opposed to runningrails routesin a terminal). -

 Define routes like this